ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Although a system is capable of being assessed as PROTECTED, banners and backgrounds should not be set to PROTECTED in the SOE or desktop background until an IRAP assessment has been completed.

-Table 60 Corporate Branding Design Decisions for all agencies and implementation types.
+Corporate Branding Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---